 What Kinds of Medications Need Prior Authorization?

-- Medication used only for cosmetic reasons
+- The medication is only for cosmetic reasons

 Who is Responsible for Completing a Prior Auth Request?

 Most of the time, your doctor is responsible for initiating a prior authorization.